ray-project/ray/doc/source/cluster/kubernetes/user-guides/tpu.md

 TPUs are available on Google Kubernetes Engine (GKE).
 To use TPUs with Kubernetes, configure both your Kubernetes setup and add additional values to your RayCluster configuration.
-Instructions for configuring TPUs on GKE can be found here:
+Configure TPUs on GKE by referencing the {ref}`kuberay-gke-tpu-cluster-setup`.

 - {ref}`kuberay-gke-tpu-cluster-setup`